adeshbhongale/adeshbhongale/README.md

 <div align="left">
     👨‍🎓 Final Year Computer Science Student<br>
     🎨 Also love to design unique shit <br>
-    😿 How many aura point will you give me if I tell you that I started my coding journey in my last year <br>
+    😿 How many aura points will you give me if I tell you that <be>
+        I started my coding journey in my last year <br>
-    💭 Currently learning frontend developement deeply<br>
+    💭 Currently learning Backend development deeply<br>
 <!--     ⚡ Fun fact **** -->
  </div>
 <br/>